Cricket Green: Concept and creation

-His name Cricket is derived from a nickname that Houghton encouraged his classmates to call him, but never caught on.
-However, during the development of the series, Cricket was originally going to be named Bucket, but this was changed due to complications with another Disney series, Kirby Buckets.

-Cricket's design, as are all others, were influenced by The Muppets, described by Shane as a "fun, friendly, poppy look."
-Cricket's hairstyle is based on Chris Houghton's own when he was young, and Houghton also conceived Cricket's catchphrase, "Bingo!
-Bango!", which was something he'd often say to Charlie Gavin, his storyboard partner on Harvey Beaks.

 Voice

 Cricket is voiced by Chris Houghton.
-Cricket's voice, according to Houghton, just came naturally.
+According to Houghton, Cricket's voice just came naturally.

-Role in Big City Greens
+Role

-Cricket is a young boy born in the rural town of Smalton, the second child in the Green family, after Tilly.
-His middle name is derived from his late paternal grandfather Ernest Green.

-As depicted in "Welcome Home", (Note: "Welcome Home" is the 1st segment of the 8th episode of Big City Greens, though is chronologically the first episode of the series.) he and his family move from their home in the country to Big City to live with their grandmother Alice.
+Cricket Green is a mischievous, energetic, and optimistic 10-year-old country boy.
+As depicted in "Welcome Home", (Note: "Welcome Home" is the 1st segment of the 8th episode of Big City Greens, though is chronologically the first episode of the series.) he and his family move from their home in the country to Big City to live with Gramma Alice.
 This factor of the series was meant to reflect the Houghton brothers moving from their hometown of St. Johns, Michigan to Los Angeles, California.
-He is a curious child with a love for adventure, which was meant to reflect how Chris Houghton was as a child, excluding the misbehaving.
-He always gets into trouble, but learns from his mistakes.

-Biography

-Early life
+Cricket is a character whose curiosity and desire for fun lead him into misadventures.
+Despite his chaotic nature and habit of ignoring rules, Cricket has a good heart and loves his family and friends like Remy.
+He adapts to city life with enthusiasm, turning everyday locations into playgrounds and facing local rivals like Chip Whistler with confidence.

+Fictional character biography
-The second child in the Green family, Cricket was born 2-3 years after Tilly in Smalton to parents Bill and Nancy Green, his birth being unplanned, striking panic for Bill at first.

-As a child, Cricket was bored on the farm.
+The second child in the Green family, Cricket was born 2 or 3 years after Tilly in Smalton to parents Bill and Nancy Green, his birth being unplanned, striking panic for Bill at first.
+In his early years, Cricket was bored on the farm.
 Therefore, his sister Tilly created a persona: Jilly, to which he was immediately astonished by.

-Moving to Big City

 One day, Bill announced that he was moving the family to Big City.
 Cricket and Tilly were not happy about this and Cricket tried desperately to stay.
 However, Bill confirmed they were leaving due to being outcompeted by other farms, as well as bills piling up.
 Though Cricket was still hesitant to leave, Bill gave Cricket a jar of dirt to remind him that the country is part of him.
 Ultimately, he and his family move to Big City.
 Though, it took a struggle before they finally reached Alice's house.